 In our efforts to provide hardship funds to students who find themselves in circumstances whereby they have difficulty covering the cost of lessons, books, course materials, and/or other related educational expenses, the Office of Diversity, Equity, and Inclusion (ODEI) has set aside a small pool of funds to address these financial concerns.

 In order to qualify for such funds, students will need to have consulted with the Office of Financial Aid and exhausted all of their loan options for the particular semester.

 The estimated cost of books is built into every financial aid package for every student with need.
 While students and parents often express reservations about taking out loans, we believe it to be our institutional responsibility to educate families about the value of loans as an investment in the Kenyon education.
 Furthermore, we wish to be fair to those who have taken out loans to cover necessary costs.

 If students are having financial difficulties, they should first seek guidance and support from the Financial Aid Office.
 In order to have their financial aid package re-assessed, students will need to provide documentation of changed personal and/or family circumstances from the time at which need was originally assessed.
 If loans are necessary and available, students should work with the Financial Aid Office to coordinate loan details.

-If students have exhausted their loan options and wish to apply for hardship funds, they should contact Chris Kennerly, the Director of ODEI to discuss their circumstances, obtain an application, and review the application process.
+If students have exhausted their loan options and wish to apply for hardship funds, they should contact Chris Kennerly, Co-Director of ODEI, to discuss their circumstances, obtain an application, and review the application process.
 They should complete and submit the application in advance of (or as close as possible to) the start of the particular semester for which funds are being sought.

 Students should reach out to the bookstore (and to course faculty, if needed) early to inquire about books and course materials, so that appropriate purchases can be made in advance of (or as close as possible to) the start of the particular semester.